jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

     (d) in relation to a subsidiary unit title development, has the meaning given to it in section 19
   - **body corporate** means a body corporate of a unit title development created under section 75 on the deposit of a unit plan
   - **body corporate committee** means a committee established by a body corporate under section 112
-  - **body corporate operational rules** , in relation to a particular body corporate, means the rules prescribed under section 217(i) as altered under section 105(1) on the deposit of the unit plan or amended from time to time by the body corporate under section 105(2)
+  - **body corporate operational rules** , in relation to a particular body corporate, means the rules that apply to that body corporate under section 105(2) as altered from time to time by the body corporate under section 105(3)
   - **building elements** includes the external and internal components of any part of a building or land on a unit plan that are necessary to the structural integrity of the building, the exterior aesthetics of the building, or the health and safety of persons who occupy or use the building and including, without limitation, the roof, balconies, decks, cladding systems, foundations systems (including all horizontal slab structures between adjoining units or underneath the lowest level of the building), retaining walls, and any other walls or other features for the support of the building
   - **buyer** has the meaning given to it in section 144
   - **car park** means a space for parking a single motor vehicle